Cane River (film): Synopsis

 The New Orleans Film Society described the film, "Cane River is set near Natchitoches, in one of the first 'free communities of color.'
 Richard Romain plays Peter Metoyer, home to fight for his land, and Tommye Myrick plays the headstrong Maria Mathis, reluctant to succumb to his charms just because he's the scion of a famous family.
 Together they confront schisms of class and color that threaten to keep them apart and that still roil America today."

+Themes

+Cane River delves into the intricacies of independence and the burdens of personal and collective history.
+A significant focus is placed on racial identities, emphasizing the interplay between race, class, and societal structure.
+The economic disparities prevalent in society are not left unaddressed, along with the legacy of Black American history.

+The story also touches upon the nuances of forbidden romance, and the web of relationships that individuals navigate through.
+History, both personal and cultural, especially as it pertains to Louisiana, is a recurring theme, The film sheds light on the importance of personal and collective identity, intellect, and the significance of one's roots.

+Racial complexities and the trauma of slavery are meticulously explored, further delving into the caste systems that still have remnants in society.
+Themes of love are omnipresent, intertwined with land ownership and its implications.
+Lastly, the film brings to the fore conflicts revolving around class and skin color, emphasizing the significance of heritage.

 Production

 Horace B. Jenkins filmed Cane River in New Orleans and Natchitoches Parish in the US state of Louisiana; St Augustine Church in Isle Brevelle was used in some scenes.
 Plantation scenes were filmed on the Melrose Plantation.
 The production involved an all-black crew and featured an all-black cast.
 The film was financed by the prominent Rhodes family in New Orleans.

 Sidney Poitier's daughter Pamela was originally cast as the female lead Martha Mathis, but she dropped out of the production and was replaced by Tommye Myrick.
 Richard Romain played the male lead.
 For swimming scenes, Romain taught Myrick how to swim.

 The film's soundtrack includes music by New Orleans vocalist Phillip Manuel.